fdp0525/G2LTex/README.md

 # G2LTex

-This repository contains an implementation of <i>Texture Mapping for 3D Reconstruction with RGB-D Sensor (CVPR2018)</i> based on [mvs-texturing](https://github.com/nmoehrle/mvs-texturing).
+This repository contains the implementation of "<i>Texture Mapping for 3D Reconstruction with RGB-D Sensor (CVPR2018)</i>" based on [mvs-texturing](https://github.com/nmoehrle/mvs-texturing).
+Due to the agreement with other company, some parts can only be released in the form of .so files.
 More information and the paper can be found on [our group website](http://graphvision.whu.edu.cn/) and [Qingan's homepage](https://yanqingan.github.io/).

 # Publication
 If you find this code useful for your research, please cite our work: